yahoowind/DrewLive/README.md

 **✨ CLEAN IPTV PLAYLIST**

 This is the clean version of the merged IPTV playlist created by the merge script.
-* All channels tagged or containing keywords like NSFW, XXX, or Porn have been filtered out.
-* Suitable for kids and family-friendly viewing.
-* Organized by channel groups for easy navigation.
-* Updated automatically to keep your playlist fresh and safe.

 * [Merged Clean Playlist](https://tinyurl.com/MergedClean24)

 ━━━━━━━━━━━━━━━━━━━━